Time to Pee!

-Time to Pee! is a children's picture book by Mo Willems.
+Time to Pee! is a children's picture book written and illustrated by Mo Willems.
 Published in 2003 by Hyperion Books, it is a book about toilet training.
-It also contains a progress chart and a page of motivational stickers.
+It also includes a progress chart and a page of motivational stickers.
 The book's instructions are presented by a group of mice that are shown toting signs and banners.
 Willems joked in an interview, "My basic theory was that kids will never listen to adults, but they will listen to an infestation of mice."

 A sequel, Time to Say "Please"!, focusing on manners, was released in 2005.